kurth4cker/light/docs/Contributing.md

 third-party enumerator implementations.
 The actual source code may not be fully "up to code" yet, but it's getting there.

 We use 4 spaces for indentation.
-We have an empty line at the top and bottom of each file.

 The following two sources should be clear enough examples of our coding style:

 ### Header files

 ```c
     #pragma once

     #include <stdbool.h>